Liam Lawlor: Death

 Lawlor was killed on 22 October 2005, when the Mercedes-Benz car he was being driven in on the way from Sheremetyevo International Airport crashed into a concrete street light on the Leningrad Shosse, the main road between Saint Petersburg and Moscow, twenty-three kilometres from Moscow.
 Lawlor had been travelling with Julia Kushnir, a Ukrainian legal assistant, aged 29, confirmed by the Lawlor family to be working as Lawlor's interpreter in Russia.
 She was injured in the crash that killed Lawlor.
 The driver, a Russian businessman, Ruslan Suleymanov, was fatally injured, when he swerved the car to avoid a man and a woman who ran out onto the road in front of it.

-The funeral of Lawlor was held in Lucan on 26 October 2005.
+Lawlor's funeral was held in Lucan on 26 October 2005.

 False media claims about the accident

 The Russian police initially reported that the woman in Lawlor's car may have been a sixteen-year-old prostitute.
 The report was the lead in a number of Sunday newspapers.
 The Sunday Independent editor Aengus Fanning apologised to the Lawlor family for the report, following a public outcry on the reportage and condemnation of the publication from the National Union of Journalists.
 The Sunday Tribune, the Sunday World, The Observer, and a number of British tabloids also published the claim.
 The Observer initially refused to apologise for the error, but on the Tuesday following the accident, the newspaper issued a statement saying that "serious discrepancies" had arisen in the story it had published, and admitted that it had erred, removing the story from its website.
 The controversial nature of the coverage led to calls for a body to regulate and oversee standards in the Irish press similar to the Press Complaints Commission in the UK.